licarpen/aws-developer/README.md

     * defaults to 30 seconds
     * consumer can use ChangeMessageVisibility API to change visibility while processing a message
     * DeleteMessage API to tell SQS to delete using message ID and receipt handle
+      * When you issue a DeleteMessage request on a previously-deleted message, Amazon SQS returns a success response
 * Dead Letter Queue
   * can set threshold of how many times a message can go back to queue
   * redrive policy